RunningStrings/vteam-project/backend/database_config/README.md

 	}

 ## Database reset
-In root directory `sudo rm -rf ./data/db`
+From root directory: `sudo rm -rf ./data/db`

 ## Regenerate data
+To generate new ID for parkings and stations

+From root directory, `cd backend/data_generation` then `node index.js`.